wasm3/wasm3/README.md

 - <img src="extra/wasm-symbol.svg" width="18" height="18" /> `TODO:` run on `wasm3` (should be self-hosting)

 `wasm3` is built on top of [Steven Massey](https://github.com/soundandform)'s novel [interpreter topology](/source/README.md), with:
-- Aim at Wasm 1.0 spec conformance (not there yet)
+- Aim at Wasm 1.0 spec conformance
 - Lot's of bugfixes
 - Portability improvements